Marco-Data26/Sales-Analysis-Dashboard/README.md

 - New York, California and Florida were the top states, contributing about 25$M, or about 21% of total revenue.
 - In 2021, July was the top month at 10.4$M , while March was the lowest at 5.2$M. In 2020 April led with 3.2$M, and December was the lowest at 1.1$M.
 - For regions, the West was the highest revenue at 36.4$M , while the Midwest was the lowest at 16.7$M.

+## Recommendations

+- We need to focus more on the online sales channel, as it currently contributes the largest share of revenue, and we plan to achieve 50% next year.
+- In the South region, in-store sales were just 0.3$M, significantly lower than other regions, as only one state, Louisiana, out of the seven states was active.
+We need to expand efforts in the other states by identifying potential locations, partnering with local businesses and launching targeted marketing campaigns to foot traffic to boost in-store sales in this region.